Connecting via SOAP Web Service Connections

-If the Input Message column is empty, it means the input message has its own defined values, so you do not need to provide values for it.
+If the Input Message column is empty, that is to say, the input message has its own defined values, there is no need for you to provide it the value.

 - Type the number of seconds in the Time Out text box to specify how long to wait to get the specified service and operation information defined in the WSDL file.

 - If you use WSDL 1.1, you may sometimes find that the XML schema described by the output message does not match the concrete XML instance in the SOAP responded from the web service, as a result, Designer is not able to read data properly from that XML instance.
-In this case, you can select Use Schema from Response to ignore the XML schema in the output message and directly parse the XML schema from the specific XML instance that is included in the SOAP responded from the web service.
+In this case, you can select the option Use Schema from Response, so as to ignore the XML schema in the output message and directly parse the XML schema from the specific XML instance included in the SOAP responded from the web service.